-A Sanford Health and Veterans Affairs program offering free genetic testing for veterans got a national audience this week at the Veterans Health Administration Innovation Experience, known as iEx.
+A Sanford Health and Veterans Affairs program offering free genetic testing for veterans got a national audience at the Veterans Health Administration Innovation Experience, known as iEx.

 The program is called Pharmacogenomics Action for Cancer Survivorship — PHASeR for short.
 Joe Kippley, senior director of Sanford Imagenetics strategic partnerships, and Dr. Deepak Voora of the Duke University School of Medicine introduced the program.
-They spoke to a roomful of VA leaders and employees, private industry and government partners as well as hundreds more tuning in via livestream.
+They spoke to a roomful of VA leaders and employees, private industry and government partners.
+In addition, hundreds more tuned in via livestream.

-“We want to be seen in our communities that we operate in as a provider of choice, an employer of choice and a partner of choice (for veterans),” Kippley told iEx attendees.
+“We want to be seen as a provider of choice, an employer of choice and a partner of choice (for veterans),” Kippley told iEx attendees.

 Learn more: How Sanford Health supports veterans

 The program focuses on pharmacogenetic testing.
 This uses your DNA, or genetic information, to help your doctor determine prescription drugs that may work better for you.